alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/wcf-over-secure-transport.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 In this configuration there are several thing to notice, first of all the endpoint address begins with https, then I use  **[basicHttpBinding](http://msdn.microsoft.com/en-us/library/system.servicemodel.basichttpbinding.aspx)** , because I do not need credentials to be sent, and finally to have metadataExchange I need to specify [mexHttpsBinding](http://msdn.microsoft.com/en-us/library/aa967391.aspx).
-This last option is needed, because if you use the standard mexHttpBinding you will end with the error  **â€œCould not find a base address that matches scheme http for the endpoint with binding MetadataExchangeHttpBinding.
-Registered base address schemes are [https]â€** Now here is the BindingConfiguration for this service:
+This last option is needed, because if you use the standard mexHttpBinding you will end with the error  ***Could not find a base address that matches scheme http for the endpoint with binding MetadataExchangeHttpBinding.
+Registered base address schemes are [https]*** Now here is the BindingConfiguration for this service:

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <basicHttpBinding>